gnome-terminator/terminator/doc/manual/_build/html/_sources/advancedusage.txt

              This should turn off the output, and let you explore the internal structure more easily.

+.. warning:: Using the ``-dd`` option will make the :ref:`dbus`
+             interface problematic.
+Any attempt to use :ref:`remotinator` will hang the main application.

 The debug options and their usage are detailed :ref:`here <command-line-options-debugging>`.